eslint/eslint/docs/developer-guide/contributing/README.md

 ## [Signing the CLA](https://contribute.jquery.org/cla)

-In order to submit code or documentation to an ESLint project, please electronically sign the [Contributor License Agreement](https://contribute.jquery.org/cla).
+In order to submit code or documentation to an ESLint project, you will need to electronically sign our [Contributor License Agreement](https://cla.js.foundation/eslint/eslint).
 The CLA is you giving us permission to use your contribution.

 ## [Bug Reporting](reporting-bugs)